-These are hotels where you can experience Savannah’s famous Southern hospitality mixed with a few spooky chills and thrills to enhance your experience.
+These are the hotels where you have the best chance of experiencing Savannah’s famous Southern hospitality mixed with a few spooky chills to enhance your experience.

 Note: This guide contains affiliate links to my trusted travel partners.